Home » Blog » Small Basement Kitchenette Makeover on a Budget

 Rush pinball machine by Stern in a basement room

-So since this is now an entertainment space where one can play pinball, grab a drink and hang out, we lovingly refer to this room as our tavern.
+So now this is an entertainment space where one can play pinball, grab a drink and hang out.

 How much space do you need for a small kitchenette?

-I believe ours is just over 100 and it’s perfect for our needs.
+Around 80-100 square foot is perfect.
+Ours is just over 100 and works beautifully for our needs.

 What should be in a basement kitchenette?